 Kendrick Lamar is (almost) unanimously considered to be the “savior of hip-hop.”
 From his debut album “Good Kid, M.A.A.D City” to his Pulitzer Prize-winning “Damn.,” Lamar has proven himself to be a master lyricist and icon of the hip-hop community.
 His songs carry an emotional weight that is hard to find anywhere else in modern art.
-YouTube user “rum world” has shown us a way to add another layer to his music, often by using an audio mixer online.
+YouTubers like “rum world” have shown us a way to add another layer to his music, often by using an audio mixer online.

 Lamar’s 2017 single “Humble” is an upbeat song about struggling to keep yourself grounded after success, but rum world created an edit of the song that turns the track into something else entirely.
 The original song simultaneously brags about success, mocks rap that focuses on success and reminds listeners of the dangers of hubris.
 However, in the rum world edit, “Humble” changes completely.